-Case Study (25% of course grade) - see page 16 for details
+Case Study (25% of course grade) - submit after completion of EDU 6660 & EDU 6661 General Specifications:

-General Specifications:

 - a. typed, double-spaced - b.
-On page 1 (a separate cover page is not necessary) include - your full name - semester and year you registered for the course - course name, course number, section number (e.g., Wilson II, EDU 6637-040) - your employing school and district (e.g., Sandy Elementary, Canyons School District - c.
+On page 1 (a separate cover page is not necessary) include - your full name - semester and year you registered for the course - course name, course number, section number (e.g., Wilson II, EDU 6637-040) - your employing school and district (e.g., Sandy Elementary, Canyons School District) - c.
 No longer than 10 pages in length - d.
 Meet APA standards for writing style and mechanics.
 As such, students are encouraged to have their papers proofread for appropriate grammar, spelling, and punctuation. - e.
-Due by 5pm, two weeks after the last day of practicum and should be sent electronically to kelly.patrick@utah.edu.
+Due by 5pm, two weeks after the last day of practicum (EDU 6661 semester 2) and should be sent electronically to kelly.patrick@utah.edu.
 If needed, you will receive feedback from Dr. Patrick electronically.